All the mountains around Machu Picchu Citadel

 Mountains around Machu Picchu.

-Located northeast of Machu Picchu, Yanantin mountain has an altitude of 3,878 meters and is covered in dense forest.
-Some recent expeditions to this mountain have found an Inca Trail and ruled out the possibility of discovering new platforms, canals, and jungle-covered Inca walls on the same hill.
+Located northeast of Machu Picchu, Yanantin Mountain has an altitude of 3,878 meters and is covered in dense forest.
+Some recent expeditions to this mountain have found an Inca Trails and ruled out the possibility of discovering new platforms, canals, and jungle-covered Inca walls on the same hill.

-Located northwest of the town of Ollantaytambo, Vwerina Mountain has an elevation of 5,893 m (19,334 ft).
+Located northwest of the town of Ollantaytambo, Veronica Mountain has an elevation of 5,893 m (19,334 ft) and is one of the most important mountain is Ollantaytambo district.

 Unmissable Tours in Cusco